Get,

 Even before treating GERD, it is very important to get a proper diagnosis of GERD by your doctor.
 Management of GERD involves both lifestyle modifications that include stress coping mechanisms and medical treatment with medicines.

-Medical management of GERD
+Medical Management of GERD

 GERD symptoms reduce the quality of life, so it is always better to seek medical treatment.
 Your doctor upon assessing your condition will prescribe any or a combination of medicines to treat GERD.

-• Over the counter antacids provide quick relief and work by neutralising stomach acids.
+• Over the counter, antacids provide quick relief and work by neutralising stomach acids.

 It is important to note that stress not only affects your GERD symptoms but it also affects your overall health as it can cause various diseases of heart, irritable bowel syndrome and increases the risk of stroke.
 Studies have shown that even under medication for GERD, half of the people still find that stress increases their GERD symptoms.
 After knowing the science behind stress and its ill effects on your stomach, it is always better to manage your stress to control your GERD symptoms.

-1. Incorporate Exercise to your routine
+1. Incorporate Exercise to Your Routine

 Exercise releases a natural feel-good hormone that in turn makes you feel relaxed and most importantly helps you forget your stressors to some extent.

-2. Stay away from trigger foods
+2. Stay Away from Trigger Foods

 For a few people, chocolate may trigger acidity and for others coffee or spicy and oily food.
 Know your trigger foods that trigger your acidity symptoms and avoid consuming them.

-3. Get enough sleep
+3. Get Enough Sleep

 Stress and sleep are interrelated, if you don’t get enough sleep, stress hormones get released thus resulting in stress the next day.
 So, getting enough sleep must be your first priority as inadequate sleep also aggravates your symptoms.

-4. Relaxation techniques
+4. Relaxation Techniques

 Try relaxation techniques like yoga, tai chi and meditation.
 The demands of our daily hectic schedule are bound to drain us.
-These relaxation techniques help in exhaling the negative energy and inhaling the positivity while connecting to our inner selves.
+These relaxation techniques help in exhaling negative energy and inhaling positivity while connecting to our inner selves.
 Relaxing helps in liberating the negative emotions inside you and reduces your stress and anxiety.
 Make meditation a part of your daily routine to release negativity and focus on things that you associate with calm, peace and happiness.

 5. Me Time